jebej/MatlabWebSocket/README.md

 To test the server, open the `client.html` in the `/client/` folder in a modern web browser (really anything released after 2013).
 The port should already be set to 30000.

 You can now connect and send messages.
-If the server is working properly, you should will receive messages identical to the ones you send.
+If the server is working properly, you will receive messages identical to the ones you send.

 To close the server, go back to Matlab and type:
 ```matlab